soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 Analyses existing keywords to find a relevant geography for the record, it then uses the [GeoNames](https://www.geonames.org/about.html){target=_blank} API to find spatial coordinates for the geography, which are inserted into the metadata record.

+### Spatial scope analyser

+A script that analyses the spatial scope of a resource

+The bounding box is matched to country bounding boxes

+To understand if the dataset has a global, continental, national or regional scope

+- Retrieves all datasets (as iso19139 xml) from database (records table joined with augmentations) which:
+    - have a bounding box
+    - no spatial scope
+    - in iso19139 format
+- For each record it compares the boundingbox to country bounding boxes:
+    - if bigger then continents > global
+    - If matches a continent > continental
+    - if matches a country > national
+    - if smaller > regional
+- result is written to as an augmentation in a dedicated table

 ### EUSO-high-value dataset tagging